 The CCE conducts investigations of alleged offences that may lead to criminal prosecutions and has the power to enter into compliance agreements with contravening persons.
 Since the coming into force of the Elections Modernization Act, the CCE may also impose administrative monetary penalties for political financing offences and specific voting offences, and may independently bring criminal charges, though the final decision to prosecute still rests with the DPP.

 The CCE receives complaints from the public and from within Elections Canada.
 For example, Elections Canada's Political Financing sector may report potential offences under the CEA that are identified during audits of the parties' or candidates' financial returns.

-The CCE position was created in 1974 and was originally restricted to ensuring that the rules concerning election financing and expenses were enforced.
-In 1977, the CCE's responsibilities were extended to cover all provisions of the CEA.
+The CCE position was created in 1974, and its responsibilities were originally restricted to ensuring that the rules concerning election financing and expenses were enforced.
+In 1977, the CCE's mandate was extended to cover all provisions of the CEA.
 In 2006, the Federal Accountability Act transferred the authority for prosecution of offences under the CEA to the DPP.
-In 2014, the CEA was amended so that the CCE would no longer be appointed by the CEO and would be relocated from within the Office of the CEO to within the Office of the DPP.
-Bill C-33 would bring the CCE back within the Office of the CEO.